Link Search Menu Expand Document

 BulkInsertMapItem

-This class is used to define a mapping of the source and destination columns when doing the bulk operations (i.e.: BulkDelete, BulkInsert, BulkMerge and BulkUpdate).
+This class defines a column mapping between source and destination when performing bulk operations (BulkDelete, BulkInsert, BulkMerge, and BulkUpdate).

 Create a new Instance